CamaraLab/GWProt/docs/GW_protein.rst

 .. autofunction:: GWProt.GW_protein.GW_protein.get_eccentricity

- Eccentricity is defined in `Memolis's paper <https://www.math.ucdavis.edu/~saito/data/acha.read.w12/memoli-gromov-dist.pdf>`_, Definition 5.3.
-Intuitively it quantifies how far each residue is from the rest of the residues in a protein.
-Within a give protein, residues with higher eccentricity often have higher stress when aligned to other proteins, so this could be used for normalization.
+ Eccentricity is defined in `this paper <https://www.math.ucdavis.edu/~saito/data/acha.read.w12/memoli-gromov-dist.pdf>`_, Definition 5.3.
+Intuitively, it quantifies how far each residue is from the rest of the residues in a protein.
+Within a given protein, residues with higher eccentricity often have higher LGD when aligned to other proteins, so this could be used for normalization.